melindaeudy/Web-Design-Challenge/README.md

 			Paste into index.html (all work in Resources folder)

 * Additional Requirements: Bootstrap - grid, navbar, table component, and responsiveness CSS media query for navigation menu

-### Copyright

-Trilogy Education Services © 2019.
-All Rights Reserved.